|

 Company: Westinghouse Electric Corporation Based: Pittsburgh Pennsylvania Founded: 1886 (renamed CBS Corporation in 1997, purchased by Viacom in 1999) Founder: George Westinghouse Specialty: Major manufacturer of household, commercial, military electrical & electronic products including TV's, radios, audio/video equipment and electric power generation equipment.
 Early manufacturer of transistors and analog computers.
 Promotional Robots. |

-Westinghouse PRODAC-50 Transistorized Module
+Westinghouse PRODAC-50 Transistorized computer Module artifact (1964)

 This Lucite paperweight from the Computer Systems Division of Westinghouse features a 1-bit solid-state transistorized module from a PRODAC-50 (P-50) computer.
 The computer used modular logic circuitry consisting of high-speed diode-coupled transistor NAND circuits mounted on plug-in modules.